ankarion/blog/content/postgresql/transform.md

 After googling for a few seconds I thought "Meh, I've tried.
 Maybe it is easier to write my own way of working with jsonb."

 ## My own way of working with jsonb
-And I'm happy to introduce you the "My own way of working with jsonb".
-The idea is to take json as the incoming parameter(which in perl is $_[0]) and inside the function parse it into the desired object.
+So, I'm happy to introduce you the "My own way of working with jsonb".
+The idea is to take a json as the incoming parameter(which in perl is $_[0]) and inside the function parse it into the desired object.
 TA-dah!

 ```perl
 use JSON;